rsanchezgarc/CoPriNet/README.md

 ```
 RAW_DATA_FILE_SUFFIX = r"mcule_full_(train|test|val)\.csv_split_\w+\.csv$"
 ```

 The file pattern can be edited changing the `pricePrediction/config.py` file.
-If you are using your own catalogue you may want to split it manually into tran/test/validation and chunk the partitions into into smaller files.
+If you are using your own catalogue you may want to split it manually into tran/test/validation and chunk the partitions into smaller files.
 Each chunked file should contain the header `SMILES,price` and the prices should be in $/g.

 2) Create the dataset from the chunked .csv files that follow the pattern in the variable `pricePrediction.config.RAW_DATA_FILE_SUFFIX`
-   The files should be csv files with two columns named SMILES,price
+   The files should be csv files with two columns named SMILES,price. price should be in $/g.

 - Using the default paths included in `pricePrediction/config.py`:
     ```